Inter-generational Service-Learning Toolkit

 - Knit or sew blankets for moms and babies at the local hospital.

-- Hold a reading night once a month for elementary aged students.
+- Hold a reading night once a month for elementary age children.
 Photo Credit: Reading with our Buddies! by Nicole Schaefer is licensed under CC by 4.0

 Potential Community Partners

-Find partners in your community who will work with your students on inter-generational projects.
-Engage the students in investigating the issue and calling the partners.
+Find partners in your community who will work with youth on inter-generational projects.
+Engage youth in investigating the issue and calling the partners.
 Connecting with a community resource makes the project more meaningful and impactful.

 - Senior living communities/nursing homes